box/mojito/_docs/guides/integrating-with-box.md

 Navigate to `/settings/box` and fill in the form.

-- `Client Id`: This is provided to in the **Application** settings page on Box (https://app.box.com/developers/services/edit/<###>)
+- `Client Id`: This is provided in the **Application** settings page on Box (https://app.box.com/developers/services/edit/<###>)
-- `Client Secret`: This is provided to in the **Application** settings page on Box (https://app.box.com/developers/services/edit/<###>)
+- `Client Secret`: This is provided in the **Application** settings page on Box (https://app.box.com/developers/services/edit/<###>)
-- `Enterprise Id`: This is the [enterprse that was granted access](#configure-the-application-for-box-platform) for when you were configuring the **Application**
+- `Enterprise Id`: This is the [enterprise for which access was granted](#configure-the-application-for-box-platform) for when you were configuring the **Application**
 - `Public Key Id`: This is provided after setting up [App Auth](#configure-the-application-for-box-platform)
-- `Private Key`: This is the key that correspond to the Public Key that was provided to Box
+- `Private Key`: This is the key that corresponds to the Public Key that was provided to Box

 ![Box Integration Settings](./images/box-settings.png)

 ### Bootstrapping Mojito Folder Structure

 By default, Mojito will create the skeleton folder structure it will use after the configurations are provided.
-A `Mojito` folder containging the folder structure will be created in the root folder of the **App User** account.
+A `Mojito` folder containing the folder structure will be created in the root folder of the **App User** account.

 ![Box Mojito Folder](./images/box-mojito-folder.png)

 ### Sharing the Mojito Folder with Vendors
-Most of the time, the content of this folder will be used to exchange translations project requests / files with vendors.
+Most of the time, the content of this folder will be used to exchange translation project requests / files with vendors.
 At this time, Mojito does not have vendor management features.

-To customize sharing of this folder to individuals, log into the **Box Developer Account** (Or the **Enterprise** Admin user for which you provided the **Enterprise ID**), navigate to the **Admin Console** ([https://app.box.com/master](https://app.box.com/master)), and follow instructions [here](https://community.box.com/t5/For-Admins/How-Do-I-Share-Files-And-Folders-From-The-Admin-Console/ta-p/211) to share with collaborators.
+To customize sharing of this folder to individuals, log into the **Box Developer Account** (or the **Enterprise** Admin user, for which you provided the **Enterprise ID**), navigate to the **Admin Console** ([https://app.box.com/master](https://app.box.com/master)), and follow instructions [here](https://community.box.com/t5/For-Admins/How-Do-I-Share-Files-And-Folders-From-The-Admin-Console/ta-p/211) to share with collaborators.

 ### Configuration in Properties
 For more information about custom configuration, see [Configurations#box-platform-integration]({{ site.github.url }}/docs/refs/configurations/#box-platform-integration)